 Has the definition of public art expanded?

-Our built environment is a canvas for artistic expression providing opportunities for artists that extend beyond the confines of gallery walls.
-How can we advocate for and broaden not only the understanding of public art, but the city’s expansive creative capacity and its potential to impact the cultural vibrancy of Portland?
-As individual property owners, real estate developers, government entities, community members and civic leaders incorporate the artistic community as active participants in a dynamic city, what is the role of public discourse and community engagement?
+Our built environment is a canvas for artistic expression, providing opportunities for artists that extend beyond the confines of gallery walls.
+How can we advocate for and broaden the understanding of public art in our city?

-Join us for a live art installation and dynamic conversation around the role of public art as a vital part of our evolving city.
+Join us for a live art installation and dynamic conversation as we explore these questions and the role of public art as a vital part of our evolving city.

 Thank you to the beverage sponsors: Union Wine Co., Dirty Pretty Brewing & Brew Dr.Kombucha